Romans 12:2

 Main Points

-- A Christian worldview recognises God as Creator, Ruler, and Sustainer of all things.
+1. A Christian worldview recognises God as Creator, Ruler, and the source of all truth and morality.

-- We grow in Christian thinking through Word, baptism, communion, and fellowship.
+6. We develop a Christian mind through God's Word, baptism, communion, and fellowship in Christ's body.

 Transcript